openpaperwork/pyocr/README.markdown

 if len(tools) == 0:
     print("No OCR tool found")
     sys.exit(1)
+# The tools are returned in the recommended order of usage
 tool = tools[0]
 print("Will use tool '%s'" % (tool.get_name()))
-# Ex: Will use tool 'tesseract'
+# Ex: Will use tool 'libtesseract'

 langs = tool.get_available_languages()
 print("Available languages: %s" % ", ".join(langs))